Discover 10 Highlights from Art Basel Paris 2025

 7. Djabril Boukhenaïssi at Mariane Ibrahim

-A highlight for Mariane Ibrahim at Art Basel Paris is the work of French painter Djabril Boukhenaïssi, a young rising talent celebrated for his evocative, nocturnal paintings.
-The large-format work is infused with Boukhenaïssi’s signature nocturnal lyricism, which masterfully explores the delicate threshold between memory, fiction, and the fading presence of the night.
+A highlight for Mariane Ibrahim at Art Basel Paris is the work of French painter Djabril Boukhenaïssi, a young rising talent celebrated for his evocative, nocturnal paintings who joined the gallery’s roster last year.
+The large-format work on view is infused with Boukhenaïssi’s signature lyricism, which explores the delicate lines between memory, fiction, and the fading presence of the night.
 This piece serves as an homage to the poets Charles Baudelaire and Rainer Maria Rilke, as well as the haunting, dreamlike palette of Symbolist artist Odilon Redon.
-The presentation builds anticipation for the artist’s first solo exhibition with the gallery, “Once Upon a Midnight Dreary,” which opens in Chicago this November.
-Boukhenaïssi’s compositions, often featuring semi-fantastical figures and the repeated motif of the nocturnal moth are notable for their layering of oil paint and pastel, which creates delicate, vibrant textures that pull figures into the depths of the canvas.
+The fair presentation builds anticipation for the artist’s first solo exhibition with the gallery, “Once Upon a Midnight Dreary,” which opens in Chicago this November.

 Colorful abstract mobile sculpture with geometric shapes suspended by thin wires on a minimalist stand.